The argenteus denomination

 1) a new low denomination of copper with no silver which we now call, awkwardly, a "post-reform radiate fraction" (or "post-reform radiate" or "radiate fraction").
 Most have legend CONCORDIA MILITVM which was also common on the discontinued aurelianus which had some silver content.
 New collectors often have difficulty telling them apart (for more about this, see below).

-2) the common large (27 mm) laureate coin we now call a "follis", although it may have been called a "nummus" in antiquity.
+2) the common large (27 mm) laureate coin we now call a "follis", although it probably was called a "nummus" in antiquity.
 Most have legend GENIO POPVLI ROMANI.
 (For more about this, see below.)

 3) a substantial piece of nearly pure silver we call an "argenteus" (the word simply means "of silver").
 Some, but not the initial issues, are boldly labeled "XCVI" for 96, that is, 96 coins to the Roman pound of silver.
 In weight, size, and quality, argentei are much like the late denarii of Nero (those struck AD 64-68) which were also struck at 96 to the pound.
 Ideally, they weigh about 3.3 grams, but the Sisak hoard weight distribution [p.
 32] is quite broad, with 10% as low as 2.6 grams.